 As stated by the CDC, "Travel increases your chance of getting and spreading COVID-19.
 CDC recommends that you do not travel at this time.
 Delay travel and stay home to protect yourself and others from COVID-19."
-Business-related travel for employees will not occur until Phase 5.
+Overnight business-related travel for employees will not occur until the Bridge to Phase 5.
 Per the Restore Illinois Plan attached as Attachment A, non-essential travel is discouraged during Phases 1 and 2.
-During Phases 3 and 4, employees are encouraged to check the CDC's travel advisory page, the US Department of State travel advisory page, and the City of Chicago's Emergency Travel Order Page for recommendations and potential bans related to non-essential travel during the COVID-19 pandemic.
+During Phases 3, 4, and Bridge to Phase 5, employees are encouraged to check the CDC's travel advisory page, the US Department of State travel advisory page, and the City of Chicago's Emergency Travel Order Page for recommendations and potential bans related to non-essential travel during the COVID-19 pandemic.
 Travel advisories can change frequently as the pandemic situation evolves, the District will attempt to provide periodic updates to employees with timely information, but ultimately it is the employee's responsibility to remain apprised of any changes.
 In the event an employee wishes to pursue out-of-state travel, they must follow the following process: